 - 1. An Executing Dancer may jump, leap, step or push off a Supporting Dancer(s) if: - a.
-The highest point of the release does not elevate the Executing Dancer's hips above head level. - b.
+The highest point of the release (when supporting dancer releases contact from executing dancer) does not elevate the Executing Dancer's hips above head level. - b.
 The Executing Dancer's hips may not cross the vertical axis after the release if airborne and/or inverted. - c.
 Toe pitches are not allowed. - 2.
 The Supporting Dancer(s) may toss an Executing Dancer if: - a.
 The highest point of the toss does not elevate the Executing Dancer's hips above head level. - b.
 The Executing Dancer may be supine or inverted when released but s/he must land on their foot/feet. - c.
 The Executing dancer's hips may not cross the vertical axis while airborne and/or inverted. - d.
 Toe pitches are not allowed.
 (See glossary).